baumea/fzf-vjour/README.md

 This application is configured with a YAML file located at `$HOME/.config/fzf-vjour/config.yaml`.
 The entry `datadir` specifies the root directory of your journal and note entries.
 This directory may contain several subfolders, called _collections_.
-The entry `collections` is a list, where each item specifies a subfolder, given by `name`, and a label, given by `label` (any string).
+The entry `collections` is a list, where each item specifies a subfolder, given by `name`, and a label, given by `label` (any string free of white spaces).
 In the application, the user sees the collection labels instead of the collection names.
 This is particularly useful, because some servers use randomly generated names.
 Finally, a third entry `sync_cmd` specifies the command to be executed for synchronizing.